-Disappointing European PMIs and pessimism at a meeting of the Federal Reserve’s Federal Open Market Committee (FOMC) in the US meant the pound hasn’t lost or gained much ground overall on the dollar or euro, but currency rates did fluctuate throughout
+Disappointing European PMIs and pessimism at a meeting of the Federal Reserve’s Federal Open Market Committee (FOMC) in the US meant the pound hasn’t lost or gained much ground overall on the dollar or euro, but currency rates did fluctuate throughout the week.

 Signs of a UK recovery

 The pound was supported by stronger than expected PMI and retail figures for the UK in July.

 The IHS Markit Purchasing Managers' Index (PMI) – which measures output and employment in manufacturing and service companies – recorded 60.3 for the month, up from 57 in June and a seven-year high.
 Any score above 50 indicates growth.

 Retail sales also rose 3.6% in July, up from the 2% forecast, while consumer prices climbed 0.4%.